flatcar-archive/flatcar-docs/os/booting-with-pxe.md

 ### Choose a channel

-Flatcar Linux is designed to be updated automatically with different schedules per channel.
+Flatcar Container Linux is designed to be updated automatically with different schedules per channel.
 You can [disable this feature](update-strategies.md), although we don't recommend it.
 Read the [release notes](https://flatcar-linux.org/releases) for specific features and bug fixes.

 PXE booted machines cannot currently update themselves when new versions are released to a channel.
-To update to the latest version of Flatcar Linux download/verify these files again and reboot.
+To update to the latest version of Flatcar Container Linux download/verify these files again and reboot.

 <div id="pxe-create">
   <ul class="nav nav-tabs">